The Unmet Promise of Synthetic Training Images: Using Retrieved Real Images Performs Better: Discussion

 \paragraph{Limitations.} As an empirical study, our compute budget limits the number of experimental variations we consider.
 Our results are derived from adapting CLIP models with standard full finetuning; we conjecture that our findings generalize to other large-scale pretrained backbones and adaptation methods as well, but we were not able to test this empirically.
 Moreover, at the time of our work, Stable Diffusion is the only text-to-image model with publicly available training data to retrieve from (i.e. LAION-2B); we do not study other generators trained on other data pools.
 Finally, we focus on model accuracy, leaving a comparison of model robustness and fairness from training on synthetic versus real data to future work.

 \begin{ack} We graciously thank (in alphabetical order) Eric Frankel, Jacqueline He, Athena Tsu, and Rui Xin for their helpful comments and feedback.
-SG is supported by the NSF GRFP. \end{ack}
+SG is supported by the NSF GRFP.
+PWK is supported by the Singapore National Research Foundation and the National AI Group in the Singapore Ministry of Digital Development and Information under the AI Visiting Professorship Programme (award number AIVP-2024-001). \end{ack}

 { }